Two by Twos: Early growth

 Extract of an article from The Impartial Reporter and Farmers' Journal from 1910 documenting the early phases of the church.
 See endnote for link to the full article.
 (Note: To view the complete 1910 article shown above, see here.)

-Unlike later secretiveness, initially, the church was in the public eye, with questions about it being raised in the British Parliament beginning in 1900.
+Unlike later secretiveness, initially, the church was in the public eye, with questions about it being raised in Parliament beginning in 1900.
 Inspired by speakers such as Irvine and Cooney, membership growth was rapid.
 Rather than adding members to established denominations, as was the practice of the Faith Mission outreach, churches began noticing their congregations thinning after exposure to the Two by Two missions.
 Clerics soon began regarding the Two by Two preachers as "inimical to the membership of the church".
 After receiving reports from Ireland, the Faith Mission in 1900 formally disassociated itself from Irvine and any of its workers found to be participating in the new Two by Two movement.

 The attention of Belfast newspapers was initially drawn to the Two by Twos church because of its open-air baptismal rites.
 At that time, the baptisms took place in public settings such as streams, lakes, or the sea, even in cold weather.
 Regarded as a novelty, the outdoor "dippings" and accompanying sermons attracted large crowds.
 Further attention was given during the staging of large marches through boroughs and public preaching in town squares and on street corners.

 Workers, including Edward Cooney and George Walker, publicly preached that all members of other churches were damned.
 They singled out prominent individuals, and even entire communities, for condemnation.
 At times, missions were sited close to the meeting places of other denominations, which were denounced using "extreme language".
 Consequences of these inflammatory remarks ranged from heckling and street violence to the break-up of families, all of which brought further attention to the church.
 Newspapers in Ireland, Britain, and North America followed the disturbances that arose over the church's activities and message.
 Some hosted debates in their editorial columns.
 One member of Parliament offered to join the Two by Twos if they would cease criticizing other religious bodies.